scottlaw1/100-days-of-code/log.md

 ### Day 17: January 31, 2018
 **Today's Progress**: More Node.js work tonight, this time on promises.
 Comparing and contrasting callbacks and promises for handling asynchronous calls was quite interesting.

+### Day 18: February 1, 2018
+**Today's Progress**: Took a break from Angular and Node to pick up where I left off with another Udemy course covering Java, Spring, and Hibernate.
+I experimented with definition and usage of init-method and destroy-method in Spring configuration.